Now if you have decided to become a book editor, you’ve made a great choice as there are many advantages and many successful editors.

 You know an editor is the one who crafts the book so well that the readers should be able to read a book properly.

-Editing is not just limited to spelling check, Proofreading, etc. But editing is a far more important aspect of a book before publishing it.
+Editing is not just limited to spelling check, proofreading, etc. But editing is a far more important aspect of a book before publishing it.

-And thus editing becomes so necessary.
+And thus editing is necessary.

 Is book editing a Good Career choice